alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 #### User can login after setting up MFA

-Check that the SRE standard user can authenticate with MFA.
+Check that the research user can authenticate using MFA and is granted access to the SRE.

-- Login to the remote desktop web client as the SRE standard user.
+- Login to the remote desktop web client as the research user.

 ````{attention}
 {{camera}} <b>Verify that:</b>